mechatroner/vscode_rainbow_csv/README.md

 #### Advantages

-* Zero-cost abstraction: Syntax highlighting is essentially free, while graphical column alignment can be computationally expensive.
 * WYSIWYG
+* Zero-cost abstraction: Syntax highlighting is essentially free, while graphical column alignment can be computationally expensive
+* Familiar editing environment of your favorite text editor
 * Ability to visually associate two same-colored columns from two different windows.
-This is impossible with graphical column alignment.
+This is not possible with graphical column alignment

 #### Disadvantages